sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 The Sage Release Manager uses the following procedure to make releases, as of 2022.

-**Bete Release Stage**: For preparing a new beta release or the first release candidate, all positively reviewed tickets with the forthcoming release milestone are considered.
+**Beta Release Stage**: For preparing a new beta release or the first release candidate, all positively reviewed tickets with the forthcoming release milestone are considered.
 Tickets that have unmerged dependencies are ignored.
 The Release Manager merges tickets in batches of 10 to 20 tickets, taking the